SekibaalaMark/iHealth/README.md

 - 💊 **Treatment & Billing**:
   - Hospital logs treatment details and the hospital bill.
-  - Bill appears on the CDO's dashboard.
+  - Bill appears on the CDO's dashboard and CDO as well receives an EMAIL about the bill info.

 - 📊 **Analytics for CDO**:
   - Monthly and yearly bill totals.